 Don't be afraid to experiment!

 Hello Bangkok!
 Sertraline (Zoloft) and Fluoxetine (Prozac) are from the SSRI class of antidepressant/anti-anxiety medications.
 These medications work differently depending on the person, but some may be slightly more likely to work than others for OCD.
 Fluvoxamine (Luvox) appears to be a particularly good choice for OCD.
 As for Fluoxetine (Prozac), there isn't really a way of telling if or not this will be beneficial to your daughter without trying it at an effective dose for a few weeks.

 Oftentimes, it isn't just one mediacation, it's a combination of medications.
 I have Bipolar Disorder, ADHD, and Generalized Anxiety Disorder, and I, like you two, tried several different meds by themselves before trying a combination.
-I am currently taking lithium carbonate, Clonopin (standing), Gabapentin, and propranolol.
-My psychiatrist told me that Gabapentin and Clonopin were good at treating anxiety disorders, so maybe it would be a good idea ask her doctor about adding them.
+I am currently taking lithium carbonate, Klonopin (standing), Gabapentin, and propranolol.
+My psychiatrist told me that Gabapentin and Klonopin were good at treating anxiety disorders, so maybe it would be a good idea ask her doctor about adding them.